 This means the straight-up-and-down silhouette we now think of as masculine has been in fashion for less than 150 years, following two thousand years of men in flamboyant skirts, frocks and big hair with showy hats.

 From an historical point of view it’s an incredibly recent change, yet it now feels as though ‘masculine’ equals plain, straight and boxy.
 It’s become such a rigid rule that anything else feels odd – almost deviant unless it has an obvious meaning outside of fashion, like a kilt or an Arab thobe.

 My dad would’ve described the young man of the 1778 portrait as effete or effeminate: from his velvet breeches to his delicate stance, he’s soft and sensual.
 This is what the artist intended – perfect masculinity at that time was artistic, cultured, sensitive to the finer things; the man in touch with his emotions.
 Gender was kind to Georgian men, at least in the upper classes.

-Now, our picture of masculinity leaves little room for the ‘gentle’ part of ‘gentleman’.
-Today’s male order is rough, tough, rigid and rectangular.
+Today’s picture of masculinity leaves little room for the ‘gentle’ part of ‘gentleman’.
+Our male order is rough, tough, rigid and rectangular.
 It doesn’t sound like much fun.

 My fairly comprehensive knowledge of fashion and gender doesn’t seem to have made me immune to these assumptions: maybe I wouldn’t be fazed by a hot man in lace undies, but I still feel “it looks a bit gay”.
 I’ve assumed lace is feminine – even though I know better.
 Just like my old dad, I’ve followed an unconscious hypothesis that: